mataroa-blog/mataroa/docs/code-walkthrough.md

 * notifications subscribe/unsubscribe

-Generally, [Django class-based generic views](https://docs.djangoproject.com/en/3.2/topics/class-based-views/generic-display/) are used most of the time as they provide useful functionality abtracted away.
+Generally, [Django class-based generic views](https://docs.djangoproject.com/en/3.2/topics/class-based-views/generic-display/) are used most of the time as they provide useful functionality abstracted away.

 The Django source code [for generic views](https://github.com/django/django/tree/main/django/views/generic) is also extremely readable: